 This is an architectural journey that would be hard to equal for intensity of aesthetic delight and as a way into the minds and lives of the people of the Middle Ages it would be difficult to surpass.
 Personalities of extraordinary capability and vision will be discovered, and the thought processes and techniques used by craftsmen of genius revealed and decoded.

-There are many special arrangements to enable you to see more than most visitors.
-Organ recitals are organised for us at some cathedrals.
-There are also opportunities to hear some excellent choirs at Evensong.
+There are many special arrangements to enable you to see more than most visitors and there are opportunities to hear some excellent choirs at Evensong.
 Cathedrals come with cities, and many of these were relatively little changed during the era of industrialisation and now rank among the loveliest in England.
 Much beautiful countryside is traversed as well.